cao5zy/angularjs_learning_center/observable.md

 **If `subscribe` is not invoked, the post method will NOT run**

 ### Create your own observable object
+Normally, we get the observable objects from http directly.
+Why should we create our own observable object?
+In this case, you will find it tries to compose `OwnedProject` object.
+It gets `project` from a service call and `members` from the other service call.
+So it needs the observable object to notify when finishing composing the `OwnedProject`.

+**However, this is a solution in the front end.
+If you work closely with the backend service, you can request the colleagues to create the other service API to compose the OwnedProject object at the service end.**
+```
 The case that needs to create your own observable object normally is caused by composing an object which needs more than one service calls.
-```
 import { Component, OnInit } from '@angular/core';
 import { Observable, Observer } from 'rxjs/Rx';
 import { AccountService, useService, Service } from 'http-micro-service-front';